Preston curve: The relationship between life expectancy and income

-Overall Preston found that improvements in health technology (the upwards shifts in the curve) accounted for 75% to 90% of the increase in life expectancy, while income growth (movement along the curve) was responsible for the rest.
+Overall Preston found that improvements in health technology (the upward shifts in the curve) accounted for 75% to 90% of the increase in life expectancy, while income growth (movement along the curve) was responsible for the rest.

 Analysis of more recent data, for example by Michael Spence and Maureen Lewis, suggests that the "fit" of the relationship has become stronger in the decades since Preston's study.
 Though the source of income growth, rather than growth itself has been shown to be significant, with Ryan Edwards finding divergences from the Preston Curve partially explained by the size of the mining sector (a mining dominated economy).

 While the relationship between income and life expectancy is log linear on average, any one individual country can lie above or below curve.
 Those below the curve, such as South Africa or Zimbabwe, have life expectancy levels that are lower than would be predicted based on per capita income alone.
 Countries above the curve, such as Tajikistan, have life expectancies that are exceptionally high given their level of economic development.
 In 2000, the USA lay just below the curve, indicating that it had a slightly lower life expectancy than other rich countries.

 If the relationship is estimated with nonparametric regression then it produces a version of the curve which has a "hinge" – i.e. a kink in the relationship where the slope of the regression equation falls off significantly.
 This point occurs around the per capita income level of $2,045 (data for the year 2000) which is about the per capita income level of India.
 This level of income is generally associated with a crossing of a "epidemiological transition", where countries change from having most of their mortality occur due to infant mortality to that due to old age mortality, and from prevalence of infectious diseases to that of chronic diseases.